ibm-cloud-docs/schematics/action-setup.md

    4. Click **Retrieve playbooks**. {{site.data.keyword.bpshort}} connects to your repository, and a retrieves a list of Ansible playbooks that are found in the repository.
    5. Select the playbook that you want to run.
    6. Select the **Verbosity** level that you want.
 The verbosity level determines how much information is written to the logs when your Ansible playbook is executed.
 The supported values are `0 (Normal)`, `1 (verbose)`, `2 (More Verbose)`, `3 (Debug)`, `4 (Connection Debug`).
 For example, if you want to debug your playbook or want to include a detailed summary for each task that Ansible executes, select a high verbosity level.
 You can see the logs in {{site.data.keyword.bpshort}} when you run your playbook.
    7. Optional: Click the **Advanced options** to define command line variables that you want to pass to the playbook.
 Command line variables must be entered as key-value pairs.
 If the variable contains sensitive information, enable the **Sensitive** option so that the value is hidden from the users who look at your action after it is created.
-For example, to provide the VSI IP address for the Ansbile operation to start and stop VSI servers, you defined the key-value as shown in the screen capture.
+For example, to provide the VSI IP address for the Ansible operation to start and stop VSI servers, you defined the key-value as shown in the screen capture.
    <img src="images/img_actions_variables.png" alt="Schematics action set up" width="800" style="width: 800px; border-style: none"/>
    8. Click **Next** to save the action details. {{site.data.keyword.bpshort}} verifies the YAML file and displays the action settings page to configure the {{site.data.keyword.cloud_notm}} resource inventory where you want to run your Ansible playbook.
 4. Select the {{site.data.keyword.cloud_notm}} resources where you want to run your Ansible playbook.
 These resources are referred to as the resource inventory.
 You can use an existing resource inventory, or create a new one by using the inventory selector wizard or uploading a file that includes the IP addresses or hostnames of the {{site.data.keyword.cloud_notm}} hosts that you want to connect to.